planetscale/vitess-operator/README.md

 ## Build

-This secton describes how to build your own Vitess Operator binaries and images.
+This section describes how to build your own Vitess Operator binaries and images.
 See the Getting Started guides above if you just want to deploy Vitess Operator from pre-built images.